 Several recent books have plumbed these testosterone-rich depths.
 In “How to Cook Like a Man,” Daniel Duane offers one yardstick of manhood.
 In “Man Up: Cracking the Code of Modern Manhood,” actor Carlos Andres Gomez breaks the news that he need not fight all the time, treat women as objects, and shut down his emotional self.
 Not to mention throngs of reality TV shows concerning man caves, dirty jobs, and most dangerous catches.

-Adding fodder to the manhood conundrum are Craig J. Heimbuch’s “And Now We Shall Do Manly Things” and “Four Thousand Hooks” by Dean J. Adams.
+Adding fodder to the manhood conundrum are Craig J. Heimbuch’s “And Now We Shall Do Manly Things” and Dean Adams’s “Four Thousand Hooks.”
 Both assume the macho mantle and prove their mettle, but in different ways.